 Among its nine schools is Escalante School, which enrolls roughly 75 children from kindergarten through sixth grade.
-This year, eight of its future students are enrolled in Upstart, an online personalized learning preschool program that children complete from home.
+This year, eight of its future students are enrolled in Waterford UPSTART, an online personalized learning preschool program that children complete from home.

-“When we talk about the differences between rural and urban low-income families, rural low-income families just may not have as many opportunities or resources available to them, just because of the area that they live in,” Melinda Dalton, a coordinator with Upstart, told The 74.
+“When we talk about the differences between rural and urban under-resourced families, rural under-resourced families just may not have as many opportunities or resources available to them, just because of the area that they live in,” Melinda Dalton, a coordinator with Waterford UPSTART, told The 74.

 This is the beginning of a recent article by The 74, a nonprofit, nonpartisan national news organization covering K-12 education.
 The article goes on to cover how our Waterford UPSTART program is helping to reach children in rural areas who might not otherwise have access to resources to help prepare them for school.